gagern/node-libtidy/README.md

 * In all other cases, `optSet` calls `tidyOptSetValue`, which in turn uses the libtidy option parser.
   This in particular allows parsing enumerated options.
+  The passed value is the result of Java conversion to string.
+  One effect of this is that it is possible to pass a boolean value to an AutoBool option and obtain the expected result.

 The methods `getOption(key)` and `getOptionsList()` return a single `TidyOption` object resp. the list of all available options.